rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-edition.md

 >Example:
 >Designation of edition: <CITE>The second edition revised and corrected</CITE>
->
->not
->
->Designation of edition:  <CITE>The second edition</CITE>
->Statement of responsibility relating to edition: <CITE>revised and corrected</CITE>

-<a name="3.23.3.3">3.23.3.3</a> In determining the extent of the [Designation of edition](/DCRMR/edition/Designation-of-edition/) and the beginning of the statement of responsibility relating to the edition, it may be necessary to take into account the layout, punctuation, and typography of the preferred source of information as well as the sense of the text.
-Such words as "Revised and enlarged," when appearing with the name of a person or body, might be transcribed either as part of the [Designation of edition](/DCRMR/edition/Designation-of-edition/) or as part of the statement of responsibility relating to the edition, depending on their presentation on the preferred source of information.
+<a name="3.23.3.3">3.23.3.3</a> In determining the extent of the [Designation of edition](/DCRMR/edition/Designation-of-edition/) and the beginning of the statement of responsibility relating to edition, it may be necessary to take into account the layout, punctuation, and typography of the preferred source of information as well as the sense of the text.
+Such words as "Revised and enlarged," when appearing with the name of a person or body, might be transcribed either as part of the [Designation of edition](/DCRMR/edition/Designation-of-edition/) or as part of the statement of responsibility relating to edition, depending on their presentation on the preferred source of information.

 ## 3.23.31 Transposition of statements of responsibility not relating to edition